cesarvr/blog/content/post/istio-2.5.md

 #### Registry

-We know if it's a file, where is the *computation* is happening, the speed and the transaction type.
-But, now let's keep a record of this information, so if something goes wrong we can track its behavior through time.
+To simplify the diagnose of problems is smart to keep a track record, so we can correlate information and research for obscure runtime errors.

 Let's start by writing a new method called history: